 Reid's paintings capture the beauty that surrounded her everyday life.
 At the time of her death, she was celebrated for her "study and interpretation of Nature in those aspects that appealed most to her...[g]limpses of spring and autumn woodland, moonlit vistas, gorgeously colourful gardens, lovely skies, divinely tinted "ends of evening," and the countless flowers of the fields...."
 Her friend and colleague, C.W.
 Jefferys remarked, "The number of [Canadian] painters of distinction is as yet small, but in the short list of those who have shed light upon the path and given direction to the early steps of Canadian Art, the name of Mrs. Reid will always have a prominent role."

 Guest curators Brian Foss and Janice Anderson have selected forty-five paintings from many private and public collections.
 Their essays, in the fully illustrated catalogue which accompanies the show, explore the life and work of Mary H. Reid, with a special emphasis on her relationship to the burgeoning women's rights movement that was so vital at the time.

-Generously supported by The Catherine & Maxwell Meighen Foundation
+The Catherine & Maxwell Meighen Foundation

-Supported by the Department of Canadian Heritage Museums Assistance Program
+The Department of Canadian Heritage Museums Assistance Program